Erwin Rommel and the Bundeswehr

 The Field Marshal Rommel Barracks' exercise field with the Teutoburg Forest, usually affiliated with Arminius, in the background.
 Critics note that the blend of the two figures, represented by the placing of a Rommel portrait and an Arminius statue together in the main building, seems to combine Germanic cults with veneration towards the Wehrmacht.

 A significant controversy exists over the German Bundeswehrs use of Field Marshal Erwin Rommel as its role model.
 Numerous critics take issue with the Bundeswehr's reverence towards Rommel as its primary role model.
-While recognising his great talents as a commander, they point out several problems, including Rommel's involvement with a criminal regime and his political naïveté.
+While recognising his great talents as a commander, they point out several problems, including Rommel's involvement with a criminal regime and his political naivete.
 However, there are also many supporters of the continued commemoration of Rommel by the Bundeswehr, and there remains military buildings and streets named after him and portraits of him displayed.

 Background

 During the 1950s, when West German Chancellor Adenauer was forming the new German armed forces, the main contenders for senior leadership were Rommel's former subordinates: Hans Speidel, Hasso von Manteuffel, Gerhard von Schwerin and Geyr von Schweppenburg.
 Speidel, one of the Bundeswehr's founders and future Commander of the Allied Land Forces Central Europe, was a major defender of Rommel's legacy.
 In the 1960s, Rommel's image was used effectively to arrange an "elegant settlement" of the conflict between the fascistic "restorers" and the "tradtionalists" led by Wolf Graf von Baudissin (who presided over the creation of the principles of the Innere Fuhrung and was a former subordinate of Rommel).

 Rommel has been seen as the embodiment of the knight of the Bundeswehr, which, according to vom Hagen, "was and is" accepted by Germany's NATO partners.
 When his image was challenged in the late 1990s, three leading generals of the Bundeswehr, namely Edgar Trost, Hartmut Bagger and Helmut Willmann, defended him and named him their personal role model.